This website uses cookies to improve your experience. Learn more » AGREE & CONTINUE

 The reduction is the basic rate value (currently 20%) of the lower of:

-• Finance costs – costs of the year plus any finance costs brought forward
+• Finance costs – costs of the year plus any unused finance costs brought forward

 • Property business profits – the profits of the property business in the tax year (after using any brought forward losses)